 Everyday I go to work my spirit dies.
 This is not a life.
 Time is too precious to waste on doing something you don't want to do with people you don't want to know.

 Without freedom we might as well be dead.

 A mentor of mine once said that all pain is a symptom of you not being yourself.

-Working for this asshole caused so much physical pain in my body.
-I couldn't sleep.
+Working for this asshole caused so much physical pain in my body that I couldn't sleep.
 My chest and stomach ached unbearably.

-Being demeaned and ridiculed everyday, on my hands and knees cleaning up filth, and setting roach traps, I had truly become Cinderella - without the Prince.
+Being demeaned and ridiculed everyday, on my hands and knees cleaning up filth, and setting roach traps, I had become Cinderella - without any of the fun stuff.

 I was broke and broken.

-After barely three months, one morning the doctor walked in to work without saying a word and handed me some gross container to scrub out.
+After barely three months, one morning the Chiropractor walked in to work and without saying a word handed me some gross plastic container to scrub out.

 Instead of taking the container, I blurted out that I quit!

-The doctor acted so shocked and offended and wanted to know why.
+The Chiropractor acted shocked and offended and wanted to know why.
 I said it was too demeaning to work there and that I had to go.